- Schedule FA in ITR How to Declare Foreign Assets in India

 - Section 80GGC - Deduction on Donations to Political Party

-The option of the presumptive scheme has always been an interesting as well as a confusing issue among taxpayers.
-With the Budget 2016 coming into effect from the FY 2016-17, there have been some significant additions/deletions to the scheme, which you should be aware of!
-The presumptive taxation scheme has been framed to give relief to small taxpayers from the tedious job of maintenance of books of account u/s 44AA and getting the accounts audited u/s 44AB.
+The option of the presumptive scheme has always been an interesting as well as a confusing issue among taxpayers (businesses and professionals).
+The presumptive taxation scheme was introduced to provide relief to small taxpayers from the tedious job of maintenance of books of account u/s 44AA and getting the accounts audited u/s 44AB.
 Under the said scheme, the taxpayer can declare income at a prescribed rate and avail of the benefits u/s 44AD, 44ADA, and 44AE.
+In this article, we will understand the provisions of the presumptive taxation scheme under sections 44AD, 44ADA, and 44AE.

 Section 44AD

-It is designed to give relief to small taxpayers being resident individuals, resident HUF, and resident partnership firms (not LLP) engaged in any business who have not claimed deductions u/s 10A/10AA/10B/10BA or 80HH to 80RRB for the relevant year, but does not include the following businesses:
+It is designed to give relief to small taxpayers, being resident individuals, resident HUF, and resident partnership firms (not LLP) engaged in any business who have not claimed deductions u/s 10A/10AA/10B/10BA, or 80HH to 80RRB for the relevant year.

 - Business of plying, hiring, or leasing of goods carriages referred to in section 44AE;